michael-swift/michael-swift.github.io/_aideas/sound_reasoning.md

   AI systems could expand into a comprehensive framework for mathematical sonification.
 ---

-# Blog Post Teaser:
+# Final Form Teaser:

 Have you ever wondered what probability distributions sound like?

 Probably not.
 You probably have better things to do.

 But maybe you're curious now.
-I coded up some audio demos of probability distributions, and I found it kind of interesting.
+I coded up some audio demos of probability distributions, and heard things you've never heard before.

 Look, we're all used to **seeing** probability distributions.
 The bold and audacious curves of the the normal distribution.
 Or perhaps the timeless beauty of the exponential distribution.